everywill/mini-jsEngine/README.md

 # stone
-javascript subset implemented by javascript
+javascript subset implemented by javascript based on stream and generator.

 Help learning fundamentals of compiling.